-The 2008 Gold Eagle was released during tumultuous times.
+The 2008 Gold Eagle (Buy on eBay) was released during tumultuous times.
 Global financial troubles caused a surging interest in gold which had implications for sales of the Gold Eagle bullion and collector coins.

 For approximately the first six months of the year, 2008 Gold Eagle bullion coins sold around the typical levels of the past several years.
 Starting in July, sales increased dramatically, eventually forcing the US Mint to suspend gold bullion coin sales in August.
 Sales resumed two weeks later on a rationed basis, which limited the number of coins that could be ordered by authorized purchasers.
 Despite the suspension and rationing, sales had exceeded 800,000 cumulative ounces by year end.

 During 2008, the price of gold ranged from a low of $712.50 to an all time high of $1,011.25 per ounce.
 Gold reached this high in March before several sharp declines brought the price to its low in October.
 Gold recovered to close the year at $880.25 per ounce, representing a slight gain for the year.

 2008 Gold Eagle Specifications

 Mint Mark: none (bullion), W (proof and uncirculated)

 Weight ($25 Coin): 0.5454 troy oz (16.965 grams)